 (1) Ten percent in 1991 and 1992;

 (4) Sixty percent by 2000.

-6. In the review of capital improvement projects for buildings and facilities of state government, the commissioner of administration shall direct the division of design and construction to give full consideration to alternatives which use solid waste, as defined in section 260.200, as a fuel for energy production or which use products composed of materials recovered from solid waste.
+6. In the review of capital improvement projects for buildings and facilities of state government, the commissioner of administration shall direct the division of facilities management, design and construction to give full consideration to alternatives which use solid waste, as defined in section 260.200, as a fuel for energy production or which use products composed of materials recovered from solid waste.